matdan9/streamLabSlpBot/README.md

 <h1>Hardware</h1>
 <p>
-	The software is made in Python wich make easy to modify and port to other device types, but the current "configuration", "installation setup" and "the easy installaion setup" has been designed for a raspberry pi reunning a debian base linux distribution such as
+	The software is made in Python which makes it easy to modify and port to other device types, but the current "configuration", "installation setup" and "the easy installaion setup" has been designed for a raspberry pi running a debian base linux distribution such as
 	<a href="https://www.raspbian.org/">raspbian</a>.
 A 3.3 volt output is emited to pin 7 (GPIO) (this can be changed only if you
 	modify the source code for now)
 </p>